Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Preliminaries

-The LMO is a fundamental concept in convex optimization \citep{frank1956algorithm}, particularly in the context of algorithms like the Frank-Wolfe algorithm (also known as the conditional gradient method \citep{jaggi2013revisiting}).
+\textbf{Linear Minimization Oracle (LMO).} The LMO is a fundamental concept in convex optimization \citep{frank1956algorithm}, particularly in the context of algorithms like the Frank-Wolfe algorithm (also known as the conditional gradient method \citep{jaggi2013revisiting}).
 Given a convex feasible set $\gK$ and a direction vector/matrix $u$, the LMO returns an extreme point of $\gK$ that minimizes the linear function $\langle u,x \rangle$ over $\gK$.
 Mathematically, this can be expressed as: $\mathrm{LMO}(u) = \argmin_{x\in\gK} \langle u,x \rangle$.

 Throughout this paper, we focus on the special case where $\gK:=\{x\mid\|x\|\leq 1\}$ for some chosen (not necessarily Euclidean) norm $\|\cdot\|$~\citep{pethick2025training}, unless specified otherwise.